computational-linguistics-class/computational-linguistics-class.github.io/assignment2.md

 ## Identifying Complex Words

 Automated text simplification is an NLP task, where the goal is to take as input a complex text, and return a text that is easier to understand.
-One of the most logical first steps in text simplification, and example of text classification, is identifying which words in a text are hard to understand, i.e. `complex`, and which words are easy to understand, i.e. 'simple`.
+One of the most logical first steps in text simplification, and example of text classification, is identifying which words in a text are hard to understand, and which words are easy to understand.

 We have prepared a labeled training set for this assignment.
 We provide a dataset of words and their corresponding sentences that has been split into training, development, and test sets.
 The training set is disjoint, so if a word appears in the training set, it will not also appear in the test set or the development set.
 You can [download the datasets here]().

 This dataset was collected by taking the first 200 tokens in 200 complex texts, and crowdsourcing human judgements.
 We asked nine human annotators to identify at least 10 complex words in each text.
 From here, words that were identified as complex by at least 3 annotators were labeled as complex.
 In addition, words that were identified as complex by zero annotators were labeled as simple.
 One thing to note is that we kept only nouns, verbs, adjectives, and adverbs, and removed stopwords (i.e. common words like `the` or `and`) and proper nouns.
 After this filtering, we were left with 5,922 unique words.
-For this homework, we split these words up into 4,000 for training, 1,000 for development, and the remaining 922 are reserved for testing.
+For this homework, we split these words up into 4,000 words for training, 1,000 words for development, and the remaining 922 words are reserved for testing.

 Shown below is an example of the training data.
 Note that the training data and development data files have the same formatting, and the test data does not include the label column: